GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 ![512](convolved_512.png "With a 512 kernel")

+An alternative would be to upgrade the Tent filter to a better approximation of the $\text{sinc}$ function.
+You can do this in any manner you want, but if you want the resampling to stay relatively fast by exploiting hardware bilinear sampling you will want to use polynomial fits of $\text{sinc}$.
+There's a [GPU Gems article](https://developer.nvidia.com/gpugems/gpugems2/part-iii-high-quality-rendering/chapter-20-fast-third-order-texture-filtering) on implementing a bicubic sampler using bilinear sampling, and the technique naturally extends to bi-whatever sampling (with exponential cost, however).

 ### Dynamic PSF Sharpening

 Given the shape of the PSF we consider in this example, spatially rescaling the kernel is pointless.
 I have shown you an image of the kernel with a low whitepoint, but its actual distribution is kind of a very sharp